-John Kerry reassures Kenyans vote not rigged
+Kenya's Odinga still says election was hacked

 Odinga's complaints of election irregularities have stoked fears of aggrieved supporters taking to the streets in a scenario reminiscent of violence that erupted in the aftermath of the December 2007 election.

-More than 1,000 people were killed in a campaign of ethnic violence in the months after Odinga -- defeated by then-President Mwai Kibaki -- claimed that the vote was rigged.
+More than 1,000 people were killed in a campaign of ethnic violence in the months after Odinga, defeated by then-President Mwai Kibaki, claimed the vote was rigged.

 Odinga's opposition party, the National Super Alliance, has repeatedly called for calm as the final results are compiled.